Volunteer in Antigua, Guatemala!

 Can I use my phone during my volunteer project in Guatemala?

-Yes, you can use your personal mobile phone during your time at the project.
+Yes.
+You can use your personal mobile phone during your time at the project.
 However, you will need to reach out to your current phone provider to determine if your phone will function while you are traveling abroad.
 International roaming charges may apply, and these can be quite expensive.

 How can I access/purchase Internet services?